Fannon/search-bookmarks-history-and-tabs/README.md

   * quick add current open site via + button
 * Try other search algorithms / libraries that are less fuzzy
   * https://github.com/nextapps-de/flexsearch
-* Create one index per type (bookmarks, history) to improve performance
 * Add a dark theme
 * Improve scoring calculation
   * Merge bookmarks with history, so we know when a bookmark has been opened recently / frequently -> higher score